colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 Thursday, 3:17 AM.
 An alert triggered.

-James's phone buzzed on his nightstand.
+Jamie's phone buzzed on his nightstand.
 Response time spike on the Care Coordination Agent—p95 latency had jumped from 1.8 seconds to 4.2 seconds.

 He pulled up the trace dashboard from his laptop.
 The distributed tracing system immediately showed the bottleneck: Layer 1 storage queries were taking 2.3 seconds instead of the expected 0.5 seconds.
 He drilled into the specific query pattern—provider schedule lookups.